-Located across the Potomac River from Montgomery County, Maryland, another county on this list, Loudoun County, Virginia, is one of several counties in commuting distance of Washington D.C. to rank on this list.
-Proximity to the countless jobs supported by the federal government partially explains the area’s 2.3% unemployment rate, one of the lowest of any county and well below the 3.7% national rate.
+Located across the Potomac River from Montgomery County, Maryland, another county on this list, Loudoun County, Virginia, is one of several counties within commuting distance of Washington D.C. to rank on this list.
+Proximity to the numerous jobs supported by the federal government partially explains the area’s 2.4% unemployment rate, one of the lowest of any county and well below the 4.0% national rate.

 Many of the types of jobs in and around Loudoun County are high skilled and high paying.
-About 60% of area adults have a bachelor’s degree or higher — roughly double the 30.9% national percentage — and the typical area household earns about $130,000 a year, the highest income of any county by more than $12,000.
+Nearly 60% of area adults have a bachelor’s degree or higher — roughly double the 30.9% national percentage — and the typical area household has an income of about $130,000 a year, the highest of any U.S. county by more than $12,000.